Technical Standards for Completion of Curriculum

 These technical standards specify those attributes the faculty considers necessary for completing pharmacy training, enabling each graduate to subsequently enter clinical practice, residency or fellowship training.
 These standards describe the essential functions students must demonstrate in order to fulfill the requirements of a general pharmacy education, and thus, are prerequisites for entrance, continuation and graduation from the Texas A&M Rangel School of Pharmacy.
 A candidate for the Doctor of Pharmacy degree must meet or exceed the required aptitude, abilities, and skills in six areas:

-• Observation
+- Observation

-• Communication
+- Communication

-• Sensory and Motor Coordination and Function
+- Sensory and Motor Coordination and Function

-• Intellectual-Conceptual, Integrative and Quantitative Abilities
+- Intellectual-Conceptual, Integrative and Quantitative Abilities

-• Behavioral and Social Attributes
+- Behavioral and Social Attributes

-• Ethical Values
+- Ethical Values

 These areas are described in detail below.
 The program faculty will monitor maintenance of these standards.
 Students must be able to independently perform the described functions.
-The Texas A&M Rangel School of Pharmacy will consider for admission any applicant who demonstrates the ability to perform or to learn to perform the skills listed in this document.
+The Texas A&M Rangel College of Pharmacy will consider for admission any applicant who demonstrates the ability to perform or to learn to perform the skills listed in this document.
 Applicants are not required to disclose the nature of their disability(ies), if any, to the Admissions Committee.
 However, any applicant with questions about these technical standards is strongly encouraged to discuss the issue with the Assistant/Associate Dean of Student Affairs prior to the interview process.
 If appropriate, and upon the request of the applicant/student, reasonable accommodations will be provided.

-The Texas A&M Rangel School of Pharmacy recognizes that certain student disabilities can be accommodated without compromising the standards required by the School and the integrity of the curriculum.
+The Texas A&M Rangel College of Pharmacy recognizes that certain student disabilities can be accommodated without compromising the standards required by the College and the integrity of the curriculum.
 Technological compensation can be made for some disabilities in these areas, but a candidate should be able to perform in a reasonably independent manner.
-The School is committed to the development of innovative and creative ways of opening the curriculum to competitive and qualified disabled candidates, while protecting the care of patients.
+The College is committed to the development of innovative and creative ways of opening the curriculum to competitive and qualified disabled candidates, while protecting the care of patients.
 The use of a trained intermediary means that a candidate’s judgment must be mediated by someone else’s power of selection and observation.
 Therefore, third parties cannot be used to assist students in accomplishing curricular requirements in the six skill areas specified above.

 Any faculty or administrative team member may question any enrolled student’s (for admission) ability to meet any technical standard.
 A request for such an investigation into a specific individual must be made in writing to the Associate Dean for Academic Affairs (for currently enrolled students) or the Assistant Dean for Student Affairs (for applicants), detailing the reasons why such an evaluation is deemed necessary.
 The Dean will be notified if such a request is granted.
 The procedures outlined below in the Operative Policy Section will be followed if such an action is taken.